rhcarvalho/django-ex/README.md

 ### Using an application template

-The directory `openshift/templates/` contains OpenShift application template files that you can add you your OpenShift project with:
+The directory `openshift/templates/` contains OpenShift application templates that you can add to your OpenShift project with:

     osc create -f openshift/templates/<TEMPLATE_NAME>.json